denniscual/fp-playground/README.md

 Well, enough said.
 As chinese proverbs, *Talk doesn't cook rice*.
 So, let's prepare ourselves to satisfy our cravings.

 #### Note
-We will not create our own definition of helper functions use in snippets because it will only add complexity.
-Rather we gonna use [Ramda](http://ramdajs.com/) library which is designed specifically for a functional programming style.
+We are using helper functions from [Ramda](http://ramdajs.com/) in our javascript snippets.
+But feel free to use other library like [lodash-fp](https://github.com/lodash/lodash/wiki/FP-Guide).

 ## Table of Contents